mcgregorian1/personalWebsite/content/publication/Dow_et_al_2022/index.md

 ---
-title: "Warmer spring temperatures in temperate deciduous forests advance the timing of tree growth but have little effect on annual woody productivity (in review)"
+title: "Warmer spring temperatures in temperate deciduous forests advance the timing of tree growth but have little effect on annual woody productivity (accepted)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here